The Ultimate Guide to Public Speaking: Everything From Speech Writing to Speaking Fees

 And it’s not your fault you’re not as effective a communicator as you want to be.

 Speaking doesn’t come naturally to everyone, and without experience and expertise, it’s difficult to know how to turn speaking into a successful business and spread your message effectively.

-If you want to be your own boss, travel the world, and get paid for it, learn how you can join one of the highest-paid professions in the world in this free online public speaking training.
+If you want to be your own boss, travel the world, and get paid for it, learn how you can join one of the highest-paid professions in the world by starting with this free 5-Minute Speech Formula.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Twitter, Facebook, Pinterest, Linkedin and Youtube.